RHermanet14/software-kvm-switch/README.md

 - Other stuff as I come up with it

 Client:
+- Uses .NET Secret Manager (for now) to store IP
 - Send inputs to server(s) depending on which end of screen mouse is on

 Server: